-- Ask a question with a yes or no answer.
+- When possible, ask a question with a yes or no answer.
 Not both.

-For example, "Do you want the door shut?" - the person who can't speak much can reply yes or no.
+For example, when you ask "Do you want the door shut?" the person who can't speak much can reply yes or no.

-"Do you want the door open or shut?" is a more difficult question to process and can not be answered in one word.
+If instead you ask, "Do you want the door open or shut?" it becomes a more difficult question to process, it becomes a question that can not be answered in one word.

 - Support the person with ME/CFS in pacing out activity

 Chronic Fatigue Syndrome and Myalgic Encephalomyelitis are chronic illnesses which have no cure at this time.
 Often the best health management approach is to pace out activity by alternating periods of rest and activity.
-This applies not only to physical symptoms but also to cognitive symptoms.
+This applies not only to physical activity but also to cognitive activity.